vishalkashyap95/BDO_DataEngineering_Tasks/README.md

   Explaination
   - We can mimic the entire setup on premise as well.
 But maintaining on prem architecture would give us a headache.
     Better to use any cloud platform for this.
-  - Keeping all the components in same VPC and Zone/Region would definetly reduce the latency.
+  - Keeping all the components in same VPC and Zone/Region would definitely reduce the latency.
   - The cloud services are easy to setup, configurable and are autoscalable with few configurations.
   - Processing of data would be fault taulerant as Spark maintains the lineage graph, and RDDs can be re-build using the graph, so it can retrive lost partitions in terms of failure.